 "Empty Questers" anticipate the years ahead with the same enthusiasm as our children leaving the nest.
 For more than two decades our focus has been the kids.
 Now we have time and resources to devote to ourselves.
 We are vibrant, spirited, adventurous and open to all possibilities.
 Are you an Empty Quester?
-If so, I welcome you along for the flight.
+If so, I welcome you along for the adventure.

 Sign up as an Empty Quester for news and special offers just for us.